Absentee Shawnee Tribe of Indians

 The Absentee Shawnee Tribe of Indians of Oklahoma (or Absentee Shawnee) is one of three federally recognized tribes of Shawnee people.
 Historically residing in what became organized as the upper part of the Eastern United States, the original Shawnee lived in the large territory now made up of Pennsylvania, Kentucky, Tennessee, Ohio, Indiana, Illinois, and neighboring states.
 In total, they occupied and traveled through lands ranging from Canada to Florida, and from the Mississippi River to the eastern continental coast.

 After Indian Removal, most of the people settled in Indian Territory (now the state of Oklahoma).
-In contemporary times, the Absentee Shawnee Tribe reorganized their government in 1936 and became federally recognized; their headquarters is in Shawnee, Oklahoma.
-Their tribal jurisdiction area includes land in Oklahoma in both Cleveland and Pottawatomie counties.
+In 1936, the Absentee Shawnee Tribe reorganized their government and became federally recognized.
+Their headquarters is in Shawnee, Oklahoma.
+Their tribal jurisdictional area includes land in Oklahoma in both Cleveland and Pottawatomie counties.
 The other federally recognized tribes are the Shawnee Tribe and the Eastern Shawnee Tribe of Oklahoma.

-Membership
+Citizenship

-There are 4,576 enrolled Absentee Shawnee tribal members.
-Approximately 74% of members live in Oklahoma as of 2020.
-Tribal membership is based on blood quantum criteria, with applicants required to have a minimum of one eighth (1/8) documented Absentee-Shawnee blood to be accepted as members, as established by the tribal constitution.
+There are 4,675 enrolled Absentee Shawnee tribal citizens as of June 30, 2024.
+Approximately 74% of citizens lived in Oklahoma as of 2020.
+Tribal enrollment is based on blood quantum criteria, with applicants required to have a minimum of one-eighth (1/8) documented Absentee-Shawnee blood to be accepted as citizens, as established by the tribal constitution.
 Though it is not a formal division, there is a social separation between two major groups of the tribe, based on different histories of their ancestors.
 Descendants of the traditionalist Big Jim Band have kept cultural traditions and ceremonies; they have their primary community in the Little Axe, or Norman area.
 The White Turkey Band historically had assimilated more, adopting cultural ways of the European-American majority.
 Today many of its families are based in the Shawnee area.
 Regardless of historical viewpoints, the bands cooperate for the future of the tribe.